ustwo/engineering-blog/README.md

 **`description`** [string]

-Char limit: ??
+Displayed on article card and used for meta and social network descriptions.
+Char limit: 155

 **`thumbnail`** [string]

-Relative to the markdown file, e.g. `./assets/thumbnail.jpg`
+This should live in the assets dir, e.g. `./assets/thumbnail.jpg`.
+Optimal size is 1200px wide and no less than 630px high.

 **`tags`** [string]